 Having good health is a by-product of healthy living.
-In order to be healthy, we need to commit to living a healthy lifestyle which includes the following elements:
+In order to be healthy, we need to commit to living a healthy lifestyle which includes the following three elements:

 - A suitable weight management routine

-- Fitness or active lifestyle
+- Regular fitness or an active lifestyle

 All these things will have a significant effect on our enjoyment of life or overall quality of life.

 All aspects of our lives are affected when we have bad health, but when we make the required effort in staying healthy, we have much more control.
 When we take better care of our bodies, we can create an outcome that is favorable to us and our lives, barring any type of unforeseen or unfortunate circumstances.

 Some of us learn how to respect our bodies sooner than others.
 Those who respect their bodies will see results quicker than those who do not.
 Given that we are all unique, our paths and ways of learning how to respect our bodies may differ from one person to the next.
 We all have the opportunity to achieve the best life possible.
 We just need to take an approach best suited for our bodies, needs, and circumstances.
 No one person has a greater advantage than the others; we all start at the beginning irrespective of our gender, age, and background.

 Factors can sometimes create obstacles to achieving our goals, and these often have to do with biological or evolutionary changes that occur in our bodies.
 We have no real control over these kinds of obstacles.
 This is especially true as it relates to middle-aged women.
 Most women find it quite challenging to keep excess weight off and to live a balanced lifestyle after the age of 40.
 This is because around this age, women experience menopause, changes in hormones, and other factors that make achieving health-related goals such as weight loss very difficult.